The first same-sex weddings have taken place in Costa Rica since a ban on gay marriages lapsed at midnight.

 Marriage equality came about after the constitutional court declared in August 2018 that a ban on same-sex weddings was unconstitutional and discriminatory.

 The court gave Costa Rica's parliament 18 months to change the law.
+It told lawmakers that if they failed to take action, the ban would automatically cease to exist after those 18 months.

 Enrique Sánchez, Costa Rica's first openly gay member of parliament, welcomed the change and praised those who had spent years lobbying for the same-sex marriage ban to be lifted.